 Typically, this eye condition only affects one eye.
 The pupil with the problem will appear larger than the unaffected one.
 The cause of Adie's syndrome is unknown, but it has happened due to infections, trauma, and post-surgery.

-Problems with the pupils can also be caused by trauma to the eye.
+Problems with the pupil can also be caused by trauma to the eye.
 Trauma that affects the shape of a pupil, eye surgeries, and more can cause abnormal pupillary response to light.

 Caring for Your Pupils